2 Ton Lifting Magnet Supplier + Manufacturer + Pricelist: Magnetic Lifter 2 Ton Selector + Deep Decision Report

 | HSE INDG379 safe-use guidance PDF | Adds control-level rules: not general-purpose use, active-implant EMF caution, close-proximity redundancy, and two-action release expectations. | PDF guidance accessed May 10, 2026 | Open source |

-| OSHA 29 CFR 1910.179 | Defines crane inspection cadence in regular service and handling-stage duties like no-load-over-people and brake testing near rated load. | Regulation text accessed May 10, 2026 | Open source |
+| OSHA 29 CFR 1910.179 | Defines crane inspection cadence, handling-stage duties (balance-before-lift, hook-over-load anti-swing, no sudden acceleration/deceleration, no-load-over-people, near-rated brake tests), and rated-load testing rules with test reports available to appointed personnel. | Regulation text accessed May 21, 2026 | Open source |

-| OSHA 29 CFR 1910.184 | Defines daily sling pre-use checks, <=12 month alloy-chain periodic interval, and >600°F / >1000°F thermal actions. | Regulation text accessed May 10, 2026 | Open source |
+| OSHA 29 CFR 1910.184 | Defines daily sling pre-use checks, <=12 month alloy-chain periodic interval, monthly inspection-record retention, pre-use proof testing for new/repaired/reconditioned chain slings, and >600°F / >1000°F thermal actions. | Regulation text accessed May 15, 2026 | Open source |

 | OSHA 29 CFR 1926.251 | For construction rigging contexts, custom grabs/hooks/clamps or similar accessories must be SWL-marked and proof-tested to 125% before initial use. | Regulation text accessed May 10, 2026 | Open source |